-- covert insertion and recovery of SOF (on a smaller scale than possible with the SSGNs); - covert strikes against land targets with the Tomahawk cruise missiles (again on a smaller scale than possible with the SSGNs); - covert offensive and defensive mine warfare; - anti-submarine warfare (ASW); and - anti-surface ship warfare.
+- covert intelligence, surveillance, and reconnaissance (ISR), much of it done for national-level (as opposed to purely Navy) purposes; - covert insertion and recovery of SOF (on a smaller scale than possible with the SSGNs); - covert strikes against land targets with the Tomahawk cruise missiles (again on a smaller scale than possible with the SSGNs); - covert offensive and defensive mine warfare; - anti-submarine warfare (ASW); and - anti-surface warfare, or ASuW (i.e., attacking surface ships).

+The technical (including acoustic) superiority of U.S. Navy nuclear-powered submarines is generally considered a foundation of U.S. superiority in undersea warfare, which in turn underpins a U.S. ability to leverage the world's oceans as a medium of operations and maneuver, deny that to others, and thereby generate a huge asymmetric strategic advantage for the United States.
 During the Cold War, ASW against Soviet submarines was the primary stated mission of U.S. SSNs, although covert ISR and covert SOF insertion/recovery operations were reportedly important on a day-to-day basis as well.4 In the post-Cold War era, although ASW remained a mission, the SSN force focused more on performing the first three other missions listed above.
-With the shift in recent years from the post-Cold War era to a situation of renewed great power competition,5 ASW against Russian and Chinese submarines has once again become a more prominent mission for U.S. Navy SSNs.
+With the shift in recent years from the post-Cold War era to a situation of renewed great power competition,5 ASW and ASuW against Russian and Chinese submarines and surface ships has become a more prominent mission.
+DOD officials and other observers view SSNs as particularly useful for implementing certain elements of the national defense strategy because of their ability to evade China's improving anti-access/area-denial (A2/AD) forces.6